matteobaccan/owner/README.md

 ---------
 ### 1.0.2

  * Changed package name from `owner` to `org.aeonbits.owner`.
    This has been necessary in order to publish the artifact on Maven Central Repository.
  * Custom & special return types
  * Properties variables expansion
+ * Added possibility to specify [Properties][properties] to import with the method `ConfigFactory.create()`.
+ * Added list() methods to aide debugging.
+User can specify these methods in his properties mapping interfaces.

 ### 1.0.1
-Removed [commons-lang][] transitive dependency.
+* Removed [commons-lang][] transitive dependency.
 Minor bug fixes.

 ### 1.0
-Initial release.
+ * Initial release.

 LICENSE
 -------